chdemko/pandoc-numbering/README.md

 This is the second example of the second section

+<span id="exercise:3">**Exercise 3**</span>

+This is the third exercise.

 Unnumbered \#
 ~~~

-This version of pandoc-numbering was tested using pandoc 1.15.1 and pandoc 1.16 and is known to work under linux, Mac OS X and Windows.
+This version of pandoc-numbering was tested using pandoc 1.15.1, pandoc 1.16 and pandoc 1.17 and is known to work under linux, Mac OS X and Windows.

 [pandoc]: http://pandoc.org/
 [pandoc-numbering-sample.md]: https://raw.githubusercontent.com/chdemko/pandoc-numbering/master/pandoc-numbering-sample.md